-Freshman Family Weekend activities take place on Friday and Saturday, October 27 and 28, 2017.
+Freshman Family Weekend activities take place on Friday and Saturday, November 2 and 3, 2018.
 A formal invitation will be sent to parents in September.
 All family members are welcome.
-For more information visit the Harvard College Parents Program homepage, or call (617) 495-8663.
+For more information visit the Harvard College Parents Program website, or call (617) 495-8663.

 Placement recommendations are ultimately recommendations, that is, students are not required to take courses for which they are recommended.
 Students make course selections based on the cumulative courseload and in consultation with their academic advisor or faculty in the academic departments.
 Therefore, students may take courses a level above or below placement recommendations.

 Placement exams constitute one of several useful tools for selecting courses.
 Placement recommendations are also made on the basis of scores from Advanced Placement (AP) and International Baccalaureate (IB) exams.

 Yes, proctors are expected to attend a three-day training period in August just before new student move-in day.
 Trainings are full-day and comprehensive, featuring resources from support offices (University Health Services, Bureau of Study Counsel, Advising Programs Office).

 Yes, proctors are generally expected to be present during the entire year, until spring exams conclude on May 18, 2019.
 There are also several required in-residence dates – including monthly meetings with one’s resident dean – when travel away from campus is restricted.

 First round interviews are approximately half an hour in length and are usually a conversation about the position, your fit for it, and may include a response to a typical scenario that might play out in a freshman dorm among students.
 Candidates invited back for a second round can expect a casual conversation over a meal with a current proctor and group of students.